Saturday, 27 September 2014

 By Gary Deane

-Writer/teacher Barry Hannah has called Leonard a ‘dry comic noirist’, an apt enough description, but one which would probably kill the pitch before the elevator door has closed.
-Hollywood has taken a brain-dead approach to Leonard, seeing only what’s obvious in him, such as his stock of script-ready characters.
-These usually include a dude with an iffy résumé but essentially the right motives and moves, a woman who is as cool as he is (and just as smart), and a monkey-house of bad guys who, to their ultimate regret, attempt to force the play or threaten to ruin it.
+Writer/teacher Barry Hannah has called Leonard, a ‘dry comic nearest’, an apt enough description, but one which would likely kill any screenwriter's elevator pitch even before the door closed.
+Hollywood has generally taken a brain-dead approach to Leonard, seeing only the obvious in him, including a stock of script-ready characters, such as a cool dude with an iffy history, but also the right motives and moves; a female who's often smarter than he is; and a monkey house of bad guys who find a way to screw up even the best-laid plans.
+Around these, Leonard holds tight to a plot that has us at first puzzling over how the characters relate to each other and what exactly they’re up to.
+Then, just as we think we’ve got it figured, all bets are off.

-Admittedly, Leonard looks to be film-ready, with his books structured like treatments.
-However, that plus millions of studio dollars apparently gets you a dry cappuccino and a pile of stink like ‘The Big Bounce’ (1969), a weak-minded melodrama, and then ‘The Big Bounce’ (2004), a crudely-struck ‘crime comedy’.
-That two such abject failures would have been born of the same book suggests that Leonard was never meant to be the smartest choice in a high-concept world.
-This isn’t to say that every film based on a Leonard title has been a waste of time -- just most of them, with almost none able to negotiate Leonard’s tight straddle between mayhem and drollery, never overplaying his hand in either direction.
+Admittedly, Leonard's novels appear film-ready, his books structured like treatments.
+However, that plus millions of studio dollars apparently gets you a dry cappuccino and piles of stink like The Big Bounce (1969), a weak-minded melodrama, and then in 2004, a crudely-struck remake billed as a "crime comedy’".
+That two such failures would have been born of the same book suggests that Leonard would never be the smartest choice in a dumbed-down high-concept world.

-Of the better ones, John Frankenheimer’s '52 Pick-Up' (1986) a grim neo-noir adapted from an earlier Leonard book, didn’t even attempt that negotiation, offering a hard-edged reading that backed right away from any irony.
-'Out of Sight' (1998), directed by Steven Soderbergh, was moody and romantic and settled for quirky charm.
-Even so, though it wasn’t lame, it was still too limp.
+That said, not every film based on a Leonard title has been a waste of time -- just most, with few able to negotiate Leonard’s tight straddle between mayhem and drollery, never overplaying his hand either way.
+Of the better ones, John Frankenheimer’s 52 Pick-Up (1986) a grim neo-noir adapted from an earlier Leonard book, didn’t even attempt that negotiation, offering a hard-edged reading that backed away from irony.
+Out of Sight (1998), directed by Steven Soderbergh, was more moody and romantic, settling for a quirky charm.
+Unfortunately, though the movie wasn’t lame, it ended up limp.

-On the other hand, ‘Jackie Brown’, released in 1997, was the real deal -- the only adaptation that can lay claim to having captured Elmore Leonard where he lived and breathed.
-Based on Leonard’s book Rum Punch, it’s the story of an airline stewardess (Pam Grier) who’s picked up by Federal agents at LAX with cash and drugs intended to go to Ordell Robbie (Samuel L. Jackson).
-Knowing Ordell isn’t going to believe her even if she doesn’t inform, she decides to set him up along with his ex-cellmate/sidekick Louis Gara (Robert De Niro) and Ordell’s stoner girlfriend (Bridget Fonda).
-However, Jackie wants to come out of it better than she came in (not all that great) and enlists the help of Max Cherry (Robert Forster), a bail bondsman Ordell initially had hired to get her out following the bust.
+On the other hand, Jackie Brownreleased in 1997, was the real deal -- the only adaptation to date that can lay claim to having captured Elmore Leonard where he lived and breathed.
+Based on Leonard’s book Rum Punch, it tells of an airline stewardess (Pam Grier) who’s picked up by Federal agents at LAX with cash and drugs supposed to be delivered to Ordell Robbie (Samuel L. Jackson).
+Knowing Ordell isn’t going to believe that she hasn't informed on him, she decides to go ahead and set him up, along with his ex-cellmate/sidekick Louis Gara (Robert De Niro) and Ordell’s stoner girlfriend (Bridget Fonda).
+Jackie needs to come out of this better than she came in (not all that great) and enlists the help of Max Cherry (Robert Forster), a bail bondsman Ordell hired to get her out following the bust.

 The film was directed by Quentin Tarantino, who took his own kind of liberties with the story.
 The novel’s ‘Jackie Burke’ becomes ‘Jackie Brown’ - no longer a trim blonde 30-ish cougar but an older black fox with ample curves.
 Tarantino relocates the story from West Palm Beach to Los Angeles and messes with countless details.
 However, what emerges is a film and iteration of Leonard that is near-perfect.
 Tarantino wisely cools his jets and settles for straighter story-telling and slightly more cautiously interesting characters than he usually likes to do.